tylerwolverton/Guildhall/FPS/ReadMe.md

 Controls
-F2 - Cycle Sampler (between point and bilinear)
+Tab - Autocomplete ( finish command or scroll through available commands when line is blank or command is present ) F2 - Cycle Sampler (between point and bilinear)
 F3 - Cycle Blend Mode (Affects the debug image in the top middle)